andrew-pomorski/roles_console/README.md

 * --email   - required, string, email of user you wish to change the role of
 * --addrole - ADDS the role to specified user
 * --remrole - REMOVES the role from a specified user
+* --checkrole - checks the roles of a specified user

 ## Setup